Podakkudi

-Podakkudi(Shortened as PDK) is a village in Thiruvarur district in the South Indian state of Tamil Nadu.
+Podakkudi (Shortened as PDK) is a village in Thiruvarur district in the South Indian state of Tamil Nadu.
 The town is located at a distance of 20 km from the district headquarters Thiruvarur and 272 km from the state capital Chennai.
-Podakkudi is known for the Big Mosque, a prominent Islamic shrine.
+Podakkudi is known for the Big Pallivasal, a prominent Islamic shrine.
 Nearby town is Koothanallur and the nearby villages are Atthikadai and Budamangalam.

 Podakkudi is derived from Pirai Kodi (Crescent Flag).
 Crescent flag were used as the identity of Muslims, the village was known by this name and over time it has become Podakkudi.
 Podakkudi was a part of Tanjore district until India's independence in 1947 and Nagapattinam district until 1991 and subsequently a part of the newly formed Thiruvarur district.
 The town is a part of the fertile Cauvery Delta and the major profession in the town is agriculture.

 Podakkudi is administered by a village Gram panchayat.
 Podakkudi comes under the Mannargudi assembly constituency which elects a member to the Tamil Nadu Legislative Assembly once every five years and it is a part of the Thanjavur constituency which elects its Member of Parliament (MP) once in five years.
 Roadways are the major mode of transportation to the town and the nearest railway station is at Mannargudi and Koradacheri.
 The nearest seaport is Nagapattinam Port, located 33 km away, while the nearest airport is the Tiruchirappalli International Airport, located 104 km away from the town.